solo-io/supergloo/docs/content/guides/configure_role_based_api.md

 By default, the role-based API will deny any requests that are not explicitly allowed through a role and role binding.
 Rather than removing the role-based API, you can instead choose to run it in permissive mode, which will implicitly allow all requests.
 Even though the requests will be allowed, the `rbac-webhook` container will still evaluate all requests and log whether they would be allowed or not.
 This is perfect for testing your roles before enforcing them!

 Permissive mode is enabled by setting the environment variable `RBAC_PERMISSIVE_MODE` to true for `rbac-webhook` pod.
 You can do this through a Helm chart installation or update.
-The value to change is:
+The updated value.yaml file you will need is below:

 ```yaml
 licenseKey: LICENSE_KEY_STRING